jose-ambrosioo/system_administration_using_windows_server/README.md

 # system_administration_using_windows_server
 (WINDOWS SERVER | WINDOWS | POWERSHELL | VMWARE WORKSTATION | VIRTUALIZATION)

-Implemented a scalable network infrastructure tailored to a company's business volume, ensuring flexibility and efficiency, and ensuring that branch users had the same working conditions and performance as head office users.
+Implemented a scalable network infrastructure in two different states (Headquarters in Luanda state and Branch in Benguela state) tailored to a company's business volume, ensuring flexibility and efficiency, and ensuring that branch users had the same working conditions and performance as head office users.

 Configured the following services: AD DS, DNS, DFS, DHCP, FTP, IIS, Storage File Server, Failover Cluster, O and P Drive Server.